 Face marking terms describe where the marking is and the shape of the marking.
 Sometimes a horse may have two or three distinct facial markings, which would be a combination.
 Facial markings can also be irregular in shape.

-You may notice some horses with a white marking around the eye has blue eyes.
-However this is only sometimes and not always the case.
+Some horses with a white marking around the eye have blue eyes.
+However, this is only sometimes and not always the case.

-A bald face marking extends over most of the horse’s face including past the eyes.
-It is common for bald face horses to have blue eyes.
-Bald-faced horses are most common in Paint and pinto horses.
+A bald face marking extends over most of the horse’s face, including past the eyes.
+It is common for bald-faced horses to have blue eyes.
+Bald-faced horses are most common in Paint and Pinto horses.
 But other breeds can carry this marking as well.
-Because of the light skin under white hairs and the large area of white on the face bald-faced horses tend to be prone to sunburns.
+Because of the light skin under white hairs and the large area of white on the face, bald-faced horses tend to be prone to sunburns.

-A Blaze is a wide stripe that covers the bridge of the nose.
-It goes down the center of the horse’s face from the forehead usually down to the nose.
-The blaze can have irregularities where it is swervy and curvy, basically not straight.
-It may also have broken interrupted areas going down the horse’s face.
+A blaze is a wide stripe that covers the bridge of the nose.
+It goes down the center of the horse’s face from the forehead down to the nose.
+The blaze can have irregularities where it swerves and is curvy, basically not straight.
+It may also have broken up areas going down the horse’s face.

 The stripe is the same as a blaze but much thinner.
-Think of a stripe as a painted line on a road and a Blaze as the actual road.
-Might not be a perfect example but hopefully, you get the idea.
-A stripe can also have interrupted areas and irregularities like the Blaze.
+Think of a stripe as a painted line on a road and a blaze as the actual road.
+It might not be a perfect example, but hopefully, you get the idea.
+A stripe can also have interrupted areas and irregularities like the blaze.